Walnut High School

 • Notes that address the author’s purpose in using the devices as preparation for classroom discussions.

-English 1 Honors: All students enrolling in English 1H will read Something Wicked This Way Comes by Ray Bradbury.
+English 1 Honors: All students enrolling in English 1H will read and annotate Something Wicked This Way Comes by Ray Bradbury.
 Copies are available for check out in the WHS Textbook Room.
 Please see the Annotations Guide below for instructions on how to annotate.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -